Ann Newmarch: Career

 Newmarch was one of the first female teachers at the South Australian School of Art, and was the first woman to be the subject of a retrospective exhibition at the Art Gallery of South Australia in 1997, The Personal is Political.
 She lived and worked in the inner-northern suburb of Prospect for around 50 years, working at her studio in Beatrice Street.
 She was the first person to be appointed artist-in-residence with City of Prospect.

 In 1969 she held her first solo exhibition at the Robert Bolton Gallery in Adelaide, but criticised commercial galleries for being dominated by male artists and driven by the market.

 Her striking image entitled Women Hold Up Half the Sky!
 (1978) had a huge impact on both her career and other artists, and is the most well-known of all her works.
 At the end of 1978, she started running screen-printing workshops Prospect studio, and also founded the Prospect Mural Group in that year.

 In 1980, after a trip to the US and UK, Newmarch and other members of WAM painted Reclaim the Night for the Adelaide Festival of Arts, featuring women staging a street protest along with word art.
 She was the initiator of Stobie pole art in 1983, a practice which continues today.

 In 1988, upon being invited to China along with Anne Morris on a Sino-Australian cultural exchange, the two Australian artists worked with four Chinese artists on a series of large murals in Xianyang, in Shaanxi province.

+When she turned 50 in 1995, Newmarch shaved her head and painted copies of paintings by well-known male artists on it.